Timpanogos Cave National Monument: Administration

 Although the site was designated a national monument on October 14, 1922, the site was initially developed and maintained by the U.S. Forest Service.
 The National Park Service took over management in 1933.
 A number of park structures were built by the Works Progress Administration in the 1930s and early 1940s.
 The Timpanogos Cave Historic District was designated in 1982 to include these structures.

 Middle Cave and Timpanogos Cave were discovered in an era where their formations and resources could be protected.
 The National Park Service, which oversees and preserves the cave complex, has continued to develop new ways to retain its natural features, including limiting lighting in the caves to retard growth of invasive organisms.
 Preservation is a high priority.
 The resource management team at the monument is actively involved in protecting the cave and its surroundings.
 The National Park Service is continually monitoring and striving to determine a successful balance between visitor access and cave preservation.
 A limited number of people per tour was implemented to help lessen the human impacts in the caves.

 The National Park Service also balances preservation with the needs of the Monument's staff.
 The Monument's original visitor center burned down in 1991, and the visitor center was housed in a double wide trailer house for almost three decades.
 With the temporary visitor center in a dangerous rock-fall zone, plans for a new center came under consideration.
 Following the monument closing for the season in September 2018, construction began on the new trailhead and visitor center.
 The trail and monument reopened to the public in June 2019.

 Geology

 The cave system is located in the Deseret Limestone, a Mississippian age limestone formed around 340 million years ago.
-Notably the cave cavity was formed initially by a series of faults running off of the Wasatch fault.
-Since that time hydrothermal water action perhaps similar to that of Cave of the Winds in Colorado, and uplift of the Wasatch Mountains has formed the modern cave system.
-The speleothems first started to form within the last 750,000 years, based on paleomagnetism of iron deposits within the formations, as the cave system has been slowly lifted above the unnamed stream that flows though the canyon (and becomes the American Fork [river] at the mouth of the canyon).
+Notably, the cave cavity was formed initially by a series of faults running off of the Wasatch Fault.
+Since that time hydrothermal water action perhaps similar to that of Cave of the Winds in Colorado, and uplift of the Wasatch Range has formed the modern cave system.
+The speleothems first started to form within the last 750,000 years, based on paleomagnetism of iron deposits within the formations, as the cave system has been slowly lifted above the unnamed stream that flows though the canyon (and becomes the American Fork river at the mouth of the canyon).